skymankarfield/faars-documentation/README.md

 _Base Kernel:_ Linux 2.6.32.28-xenU #1 SMP Thu Jan 20 00:41:40 UTC 2011 i686 i686 i386 GNU/Linux

 This is the version 1.0 of the fAARS API.
-This documentation encompasses a set of features that allows CRUD operations over fully customizable objects, operations and game rules.
+This documentation provides a description of the set of features that allows CRUD operations over fully customizable objects, operations and game rules.
 The v1.0 API introduces a number of features that were not available in the prototype version of this work, including:
 * Fully Game-Object customization and management
 * Access to internal actions and operations from RESTful interfaces